How to build an outdoor kitchen on a budget

 You can’t have an outdoor kitchen without a BBQ grill.
 In fact, the whole space revolves around it!
 Our advice is simple, buy the best you can afford.
 Don’t try to cut corners or promise yourself you’ll upgrade next year.

-Depending on your budget and space, you might choose to use a standalone BBQ with multiple cooking areas.
-If you have more money to spend, you’ll probably want to purchase a built-in grill which will give a seamless finish.
+Depending on your budget and space, you might choose to use a stand-alone BBQ with multiple cooking areas.
+If you have more money to spend, you’ll probably want to purchase a built-in grill that will give a seamless finish.